charlesrich/Disco/README.txt

 higher than 60).
 ******************

-The release-java7 folder contains an archived copy of the last release of Disco built in Java 7 (using the builtin Rhino JavaScript engine).
+The release-java7 folder and the v1.10 tag (Java 7 Archived Release) in GitHub contain an archived copy of the last release of Disco built in Java 7 (using the builtin Rhino JavaScript engine).

 Note that disco.jar includes all the binary class files in both the disco and task projects (but not the libraries for disco/d4g or the